 Are you good enough to go to hell?
-That might sound like a strange question, but check out these words of Jesus:
+That might sound like a strange question, but check out Jesus’ warning in Matthew 7:21–23.

 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.